FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 The first plot named `:::freefem sol1` display f1.
 The second plot names `:::freefem sol2` display f2.

-The arguments of the function `:::freefem medit` are the name of the differents scenes (separated by a space) of `medit`, a mesh and solutions.
+The arguments of the function `:::freefem medit` are the name of the differents scenes (separated by a space) of `:::freefem medit`, a mesh and solutions.

 Each solution is associated with one scene.
 The scalar, vector and symmetric tensor solutions are specified in the format described in the section dealing with the keyword `:::freefem savesol`.